galessiorob/pydaq/paper/paper.md

 g.get_data_arduino_gui() # For arduino boards
 ```

-Similarly, to send data, only three LOC are required, as showed up in what follow:
+Similarly, to send data, only three LOCs are required, as shown below:

 ```python
 from pydaq.send_data import Send_data